ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 ### Nevins Scaling | `bootstrap_fraction_nevins()`

-The general Nevins scaling is normally cited from a ITER specialists meeting in 1989[^1] which is not publicaly accessible.
+The general Nevins scaling is normally cited from a ITER specialists meeting in 1989[^1] which is not publicly accessible.
 However it can be found in the appendix [here](https://doi.org/10.1016/j.fusengdes.2014.07.009)[^2].

 Is selected by setting `i_bootstrap_current = 2`